s-j/spark-fun/README.md

 # spark-fun

-A demo running spark from a JAR.
+A demo for running Apache Spark from a JAR.

 See http://s-j.github.io/running-apache-spark-from-a-jar/.